 Singapore, Malaysia and Thailand are by far the richest countries in the world region.
 Indonesia, far behind them, was for some years concidered a strong rising economy.
 But in 2014 Indonesia's economic growth spluttered already, because of the lack of qualified workers and specialists, the flawfull infrastructure and the rampant corruption.
 Nevertheless, whole Southeast Asia represents an emerging economic region, but, as always in capitalism, some, very few profit and others, the majority, remains very, very poor.

-In verymost of history the urban space was very small, encircled by protecting walls, whereas the outer space, most of it untouched nature, was gigantic.
-In the late 20th century this relationship inverted.
-In 2006 the United Nations announced that from this year on worldwide more people live in cities than in the countryside.
-The cities have become cancer, which unhindered and in greatest scale gorge into all directions.
+In verymost of history the urban space was very small, little dots in the hostile landscapes, encircled by protecting walls and moats, whereas the outer space, most of it untouched nature, was gigantic.
+From the 19th century on, particularly in the 20th century, cities started to grow rapidly.
+This growth continues exponentially in the 21st century.
+In 2006 the United Nations announced that from this year on worldwide more people live in cities than in the countryside - for the first time in human history.
+The cities have since long become cancer, which unhindered and in greatest scale gorge into all directions.
 The contrast between city and country, which was huge over all times, when the cities were the exclusive centers of civilization, culture, and also repression, this contrast disappears rapidly.
 All nature, all countryside get's urbanized.
 The artificial, urbanized space becomes the exclusive living space for the vast majority of people.

-Urbanization means the replacement of nature or at least a green environment by asphalt and concrete.
-It comes with many people, commerce, fuss and bustle.
+Urbanization means the replacement of nature by artificially created landscapes, all-too-often by asphalt and concrete.
+It comes with many people, traffic, din, commerce, fuss and bustle.
 In recent years also the traffic changed.
 Walking or driving a bicycle is obsolete.
 Anyone wants to drive at least a motorbike, better an overdimensioned pickup truck.
 That filles the streets with din, fume and an increasing danger.
 A quiet, relaxed life is no more possible.
 The modern traffic alone consumes an enormous space; think alone of the highway architecture all around.
 This is merely designed for cars, not for any living being.
 (See also: Traffic in Thailand)

 Besides, the new, rapidly growing cities are in all their manner of the lowest quality.
 Often the roofs leak, the walls are thin, the windows and doors ill-isolated, the electronic installations bad and weak and often misfunctional, what is the same with the ever annoying plumbing.
-These new buildings, de facto the whole new cities, are brandnew rubbish, merely built for the quick profit.
+These new buildings, de facto the whole new cities, are brandnew rubbish, merely built for quick profit, never for the sake of the inhabitants.
 They are also eternal building sites, for a construction is not yet ready (they never get ready, everything is left unfinished in Southeast Asia), they get already converted or extended.
-One can never escape the din of building sites in the contemporary cities, for it's omnipresent.
+One can never escape the din of building sites in the contemporary cities, for it's omnipresence.

 It makes therefore little difference in which country the booming desaster happens.
 All of the different countries have their own kind of building industries respectively building style.
 In Thailand it's a depressing egg-carton style of naked concrete, in Cambodia it's kind of a neo-baroque (better: a cheap imitation of it), in Malaysia it's a monstrous uniformity as if the terraced houses were barracks.